 - Helping maintenance of normal skin with biotin, selenium and niacin* as well as aiding collagen production with zinc and vitamin C*

 - Helping to improve resilience to hectic, sometimes overly-intense lifestyles and supporting psychological function with vitaming B12*.

 - Nourishing digestive function

-- Helping to support skin with Glowcutis® - our unique blend of hyaluronic acid, resveratrol, silica from distilled bamboo, vitamin C from acerola cherry and zinc, to comprehensively nurture new healthy skin cells.
+- Helping to support skin with Glowcutis® - our unique blend of type 2 marine collagen, hyaluronic acid, resveratrol, silica from distilled bamboo, vitamin C from acerola cherry and zinc, to comprehensively nurture new healthy skin cells.

 What should you eat?

 If you’re really struggling with skin and have tried everything, it’s especially important to try and eat well at the same time.
 This should also help to improve the results you get from our Beauty Formula.

 Equi’s nutrition team is led by Alice Mackintosh, our co-founder, registered nutritional therapist and skin specialist.
 Having worked with thousands of clients with a variety of skin complaints, she knows a thing or two about eating for skin.